-Plnt is a new-ish protein powder brand created by Vitamin Shoppe.
+Plnt is a plant protein powder brand created by Vitamin Shoppe.
 Upon first glance, it looks like a viable plant-based protein for those looking to avoid dairy and other animal proteins.

-When I quickly browsed Plnt reviews on their website and Amazon, I was surprised to find that most people who have tried it are not big fans.
+When I quickly browsed Vitamin Shoppe Plnt Powder reviews on their website and Amazon, I was surprised to find that most people who have tried it are not big fans.

 And in this review, I’m going to share another (totally different) reason why you might want to avoid it: the junk ingredients they put in it!

 I haven’t tasted Plnt, nor do I plan to, because one glance at the nutrition facts label and ingredient list is all I needed to determine that this protein powder is complete crap.

 *Disclaimer: I sell a protein powder.
 So naturally, I am a bit biased.
 But I keep my reviews as unbiased as possible by focusing on two objective pieces of information: the nutrition facts and ingredients list.
 These reveal a lot about Plnt and Vitamin Shoppe as you’re about to see.

 From Vitamin Shoppe’s website: